dev-bootcamp-2019/final-project-aphexyuri/README.md

 For consideration for **ConsenSys Academy’s 2018 - 2019 Developer Program Final Project**

 ### What is LAF?
-A Solidity and React dApp to...
+A Solidity and React dApp that is a registry for lost items.
+This initial version is aimed at users that have lost personal items, and that wants to offer a reward for its retrieval.
+In short:
 - Post lost items & offer ETH rewards
 - Find lost items near you & claim your ETH rewards